phanibitla/phanibitla/README.md

 🌟 Professional Highlights:

+Senior .NET Consultant and Architect at Qatar National Bank

 Senior .NET Developer and Architect with proven track record in Qatar Airways

 Systems Engineer experience in aviation and enterprise environments